emmanuelcormier/bigiq/docs/class1/module4/lab1.rst

     :align: center
     :scale: 50%

+|

 40. Observe that the license that we initially assigned was returned to the pool and could be assigned to another device

+In this module, you learned how to use BIG-IQ for Central License Management and be able to push license from central pools with ability to assign, change and delete licenses remotely.